 The pituitary gland in the brain helps to manage electrolytes throughout the body.
 It can be hard to measure true electrolyte status because at times, the body needs to prioritize where electrolytes go.
 So, it is possible for one’s electrolytes to appear low in one area because they are being used in another area of the body.

-Historically, electrolytes were solely obtained through food, and these minerals can be found in meat and fish, bone broths, fruits and vegetables, sea salt, sea vegetables, and teas.
+Historically, electrolytes were solely obtained through food, and these minerals can be found in meat and fish, bone broths, fruits, vegetables, sea salt, sea vegetables, and teas.
 It wasn’t until the 1920s or 30s that people started consuming supplemental electrolytes, mainly in a medical setting.
-The famous sports drink, Gatorade, has been around since 1967; and today, electrolyte supplements are quite commonplace — especially for supporting the hydration needs of athletes, patients who may have had vomiting or diarrhea, as well as those with electrolyte imbalances due to specific conditions or lifestyle.
+The famous sports drink Gatorade has been around since 1967.

 Electrolyte Imbalances

-An electrolyte imbalance occurs when levels of one or more electrolyte within the body become too high or too low.
+An electrolyte imbalance occurs when levels of one or more electrolytes within the body become too high or too low.

 An electrolyte imbalance can be caused by: